Junior Bita

-Wibuala Junior Bita Bueto (born 8 June 2005) is a footballer who plays as a midfielder for Croatian Second League club Kustošija.
+Wibuala "Junior" Bitá Buetö (born 8 June 2005) is an Equatoguinean footballer who plays as a midfielder for Segunda Federación club Rayo Cantabria and the Equatorial Guinea national team.
 Born to Equatoguinean parents exiled in Ivory Coast, he is a naturalised citizen of Spain.

 Early life

-Bita was born in Adzopé, Ivory Coast, where his Equatoguinean Bubi parents were exiled due to the persecution suffered by his father (who had participated in the 1998 Bubi revolt).
+Bitá was born in Adzopé, Ivory Coast, where his Equatoguinean Bubi parents were exiled due to the persecution suffered by his father (who had participated in the 1998 Bubi revolt).
 In 2006, following the orders of Teodoro Obiang, his father was killed.
 After that, his mother left with him and his three siblings and ended up settling in Bilbao, Spain in 2007.
 He joined the youth academy of Spanish La Liga side Athletic Bilbao at the age of ten.

-Career
+Club career

-Bita started his senior career with Athletic's farm team, CD Basconia.
+Bitá started his senior career with Athletic's farm team, CD Basconia.
 On 10 September 2022, he debuted in a 2–1 win over CD Aurrerá de Vitoria.
 He scored his first goal two months later during a 4–2 win over Club San Ignacio.
 In early 2023 he began playing for the reserve team Bilbao Athletic and was promoted formally ahead of the 2023–24 season.

-In 2025, Bita was transferred to Kustošija.
+In 2025, Bitá was transferred to Kustošija.

+International career

+On 23 May 2026, Bitá was called up to the Equatorial Guinea national team.
+He made his debut on 9 June 2026.

 Style of play

-Bita mainly operates as a midfielder.
+Bitá mainly operates as a midfielder.
 He is known for his strength and aggression.

 Personal life

-Bita is a supporter of Athletic Bilbao.
+Bitá is a supporter of Athletic Bilbao.
 His appearance and playing style has drawn comparisons with Aurélien Tchouaméni.